An instrument for the simultaneous acquisition of size, shape, and spectral fluorescence data from single aerosol particles.

 First correlated measurements of the shape and scattering properties of cloud particles using the new Particle Habit Imaging and Polar Scattering (PHIPS) probe Abdelmonem, A.; Schnaiter, M.; Amsler, P.; Hesse, Evelyn; Meyer, J.; Leisner, T. (2011)Studying the radiative impact of cirrus clouds requires the knowledge of thelink between their microphysics and the single scattering properties of thecloud particles.
 Usually, this link is created by modeling the ...

-Angularly resolved elastic scattering from airborne particles - Potential for characterizing, classifying, and identifying individual aerosol particles Kaye, Paul H.; Aptowicz, Kevin; Chang, Richard K.; Foot, Virginia; Videen, Gorden (Human Press / Springer, 2007)Analysing the light scattering properties of individual airborne particles has become a powerful tool by which they may be characterized, classified, and in some cases, identified.
+Angularly resolved elastic scattering from airborne particles - Potential for characterizing, classifying, and identifying individual aerosol particles Kaye, Paul H.; Aptowicz, Kevin; Chang, Richard K.; Foot, Virginia; Videen, Gorden (Springer Nature, 2007)Analysing the light scattering properties of individual airborne particles has become a powerful tool by which they may be characterized, classified, and in some cases, identified.
 The approach offers a non-invasive, ...